McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} Restored compatibility with Hugo {{% badge color="fuchsia" icon="fab fa-hackerrank" title=" " %}}0.112.0{{% /badge %}} or higher.
 This does not change the minimum required Hugo version.

-  The [`attachments` shortcode](shortcodes/attachments) has compatiblity issues with newer Hugo versions.
+  The [`attachments` shortcode](shortcodes/attachments) has compatibility issues with newer Hugo versions.
 You must switch to leaf bundles or are locked to Hugo < `0.112.0` for now.

   It is [planned to refactor](https://github.com/McShelby/hugo-theme-relearn/issues/22) the `attchments` shortcode in the future.
 This will make it possible to use the shortcode in branch bundles again but not in simple pages anymore.
 This will most likely come with a breaking change.